 The press has been (rightfully) willing and eager to call out the Trump campaign for his mistakes.
 But there’s one topic that hasn’t resulted in the same kind of blanket national media attention and outrage: allegations that Trump has committed sexual violence.

 This isn’t exactly surprising.
 Accusations of sexual harassment and assault can be difficult to prove.
 Moreover, many powerful people have an interest in downplaying them.
 In this case, the candidates running against Trump are as reluctant as he is to use the scandal as political fodder.
-There’s one topic that hasn’t resulted in blanked media outrage: allegations of sexual violence against Trump.

 The oldest of the rape accusations against Trump dates back more than 20 years.
 Harry Hurt III’s Last Tycoon: The Many Lives of Donald J. Trump, published in 1993, describes a 1989 assault which at the time Trump’s ex-wife Ivana characterized as a “rape.”
 According to Hunt, Trump had gone to a doctor Ivana had recommended for scalp reduction surgery.
 When the treatment went poorly, Ivana said that Trump, in a rage, violently attacked her.